 From day one at Bay House, pupils join a Tutor group and forge a strong bond with their Form Tutor who is responsible for monitoring and supporting a pupil’s academic and personal development.

 You can contact your child’s Form Tutor either by email or by leaving a message requesting a phone call with the school reception.

 Through tutor group activities and the citizenship programme, and through the curriculum and beyond, young people are encouraged to develop the skills and dispositions they need to be happy, safe and successful in life.
 This includes having a voice to speak out if they are concerned for themselves or others, to challenge and question and to be confident in making a positive contribution to our school and wider society.

 Each pupil and Tutor group is attached to a Year Office, with a Head of Year and a Deputy Head of Year, and an extended team of colleagues who provide a wide range of pastoral expertise and experience.

-You can contact your child’s year office and pastoral team by email or letter, or by contacting the school reception who will ensure your message will be responded to as promptly as we can.
+You can contact your child’s Year Office and pastoral team by email or letter, or by contacting the school reception who will ensure your message will be responded to as promptly as we can.

 It is our partnership with parents and carers that we actively encourage at all stages of a child’s time with us at Bay House.
-We know that it is the partnership between school and home that makes the most difference to a child be happy, well and successful.
+We know that it is the partnership between school and home that makes the most difference to a child being happy, well and successful.